 Celebrating the holidays in the San Francisco Bay Area can be done on the cheap, and even for free.
-Concerts, holiday festivals, and arts and crafts making sessions are among the fun and free offerings; all you have to do is show up.
-If you love holiday lights, please see our separate guide to tree and menorah lighting ceremonies, lighted boat parades and other illuminated festivities--which are also free..
+Concerts, festivals, a Santa-themed pub crawl and arts-and-crafts-making sessions are among the fun and free offerings; all you have to do is show up.
+You can also freely tour the many spectacular trees, buildings and boats that are lit up around town; just follow our guide to San Francisco's best holiday light displays.

-Each weekend features a different activity, such as making glass ornaments or decorations and art with pine cones, singing carols and taking pictures with Santa.
-Fourth Street between Hearst and Virginia is a hub of gourmet food, cosmetics, jewelry, apparel, stained glass, chocolate, kitchenware, interior decor, gardening and stationery shops.
+Besides live music, each weekend features a different activity, such as making glass ornaments, singing carols and taking pictures with Santa.
+Fourth Street between Hearst and Virginia is a hub of gourmet food, cosmetics, jewelry, apparel, chocolate, kitchenware, interior decor, gardening and stationery shops.

 Activities happen across from Peet’s, 1776 Fourth St., Berkeley.

-More than 200 indie artists, designers and craftspeople offer their ceramics, origami, bags, bath products, toys, clothing, hats, ornaments, gourmet sweets and other wares.
-Plus DIY demos and workshops on silk-screened cards, jewelry, and linocut prints.
+Formerly called "Bazaar Bizarre," this show has more than 200 indie artists, designers and craftspeople offering their ceramics, bags, bath products, toys, clothing, hats, gourmet sweets and other wares.
+Plus DIY demos and workshops on screen-printing, animation and ornaments, DJ music and a photo booth.

 At Concourse Exhibition Center, East Hall, 620 Seventh St., San Francisco 94103.

-Come play in the snow and meet the Snow Queen.
-Arts & crafts making activities, holiday vendors, and refreshments.
+Play in the snow and meet the Snow Queen.
+Arts & crafts making activities, pony rides, holiday vendors and refreshments.

 At 1673 Shattuck Ave., Berkeley 94709.